10 Tips for DIY Bankruptcy Chapter 7

-Think long and hard about if a DIY bankruptcy is right for you.
+2. Decide if a DIY bankruptcy is right for you Think long and hard about if a DIY bankruptcy is right for you.

 Consider alternatives to bankruptcy.
 It might be best for you to negotiate with your creditors or consult with a credit counseling agency or even do nothing.
 Remember, your situation is unique.
 Figure out what is best for you.

 Consider if you want to get a bankruptcy lawyer to help you out in the process.
 Getting a lawyer has its advantages.
 Bankruptcy can be confusing, and a lawyer will be able to help guide you through the process of filing a Chapter 7 bankruptcy.

 However, lawyers can be expensive.
 That might mean a DIY bankruptcy is right for you.